inezagretta/madame_salville/README.md

 ## Madame Salville

-**Contributors: Aime Cesaire (@AimeCesaireM), Gretta Ineza, Slate Taylor, and me!**
+**Contributors: Aime Cesaire (@AimeCesaireM), Gretta Ineza, Slate Taylor, Sike Ogieva**

 For the Five College Datafest, 2025

-Madame Saville takes in a client's needs and recommends a market for them to rent.
+Madame Saville takes in a client's needs and recommends a market for them to lease from.

 **Demo:**
 https://www.loom.com/share/709ba366e40d4b27af0e8161769bac28?sid=854c5a84-433b-46a9-83c3-8cd7419f5551